DCotterill/halixia-hugo/content/ma/run-a-bath-2182.md

 layout: static
 ---

-Show you care and run a bath for someone (or yourself)
+Show you care and run a bath for someone (or yourself).

 Show care and thoughtfulness by running a soothing bath for a family member, providing relaxation, and promoting self-care.